kadeallendev/dotfiles/gpg-guide.md

 ```
 allow-loopback-pinentry
 pinentry-program /usr/bin/pinentry
-max-cache-ttl 60480000
+max-cache-ttl 43200
-default-cache-ttl 60480000
+default-cache-ttl 43200
 ```

-The `pinentry-program` can be done with: `echo "pinentry-program $(which pinentry) >> ~/.gnupg/gpg-agent.conf` The cache-ttl values mean the passphrase has to be entered only once per session
+The `pinentry-program` can be done with: `echo "pinentry-program $(which pinentry) >> ~/.gnupg/gpg-agent.conf` The cache-ttl values mean the passphrase has to be entered every 12 hours.

 ## `gpg.conf`